 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lebanon in 2010 was $25,232, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $100,928 for a family of four.
+The per capita income in Lebanon in 2010 was $24,706, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $98,824 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.